-(3) Qualified Automatic Contribution Arrangement (QACA).
+- (3) Qualified Automatic Contribution Arrangement (QACA).
 If the Employer elects in its Adoption Agreement, the Employer maintains a Plan with Automatic Deferral provisions as a Qualified Automatic Contribution Arrangement ("QACA"), effective as of the date the Employer elects in its Adoption Agreement and the provisions of this Section 3.02(B)(3) and of Section 3.05(J) will apply.
-If the Employer in its Adoption Agreement elects for this Plan isto be a QACA.
-EACA subject to Section 3.02(B)(2), then the Employer may elect in its Adoption Agreement to provide EACA permissible withdrawals, as described in Section 3.02(B)(2)(d).

-(a) Participants subject to QACA.
+If the Employer in its Adoption Agreement elects for this Plan to be a EACA subject to Section 3.02(B)(2), then the Employer may elect in its Adoption Agreement to provide EACA permissible withdrawals, as described in Section 3.02(B)(2)(d).
+The Employer in its Adoption Agreement may elect to limit the QACA provisions to Non-QCCO Employees. - (a) Participants subject to QACA.
 The Employer in its Adoption Agreement will elect which Participants are subject to the QACA Automatic Deferral on the Effective Date thereof including some or all current Participants and those Employees who become Participants after the QACA Effective Date.
-The Employer must elect to apply the QACA Automatic Deferral at least to those Participants as of the QACA Effective Date who do not have in effect a Salary Reduction Agreement and may also elect to apply the QACA Automatic Deferral to such Participants who have an existing Salary Reduction Agreement in effect as provided in the Adoption Agreement.

-(i) QACA Effective Date.
+The Employer must elect to apply the QACA Automatic Deferral at least to those Participants as of the QACA Effective Date who do not have in effect a Salary Reduction Agreement and may also elect to apply the QACA Automatic Deferral to such Participants who have an existing Salary Reduction Agreement in effect as provided in the Adoption Agreement. - (i) QACA Effective Date.
 QACA Effective Date means the date on which the QACA goes into effect, either as to the overall Plan or as to an individual Participant as the context requires.
 A QACA becomes effective as to the Plan as of the date the Employer elects in its Adoption Agreement.
 A Participant's QACA Effective Date is as soon as practicable after the Participant is subject to Automatic Deferrals under the QACA, consistent with the objective of affording the Participant a reasonable period of time after receipt of the QACA notice to make a Contrary Election (and, if applicable, an investment election).
-However, in no event will the Automatic Deferral be effective later than the earlier of: (1) the pay date for the second payroll period that begins after the date the QACA safe harbor notice (described in Section 3.05(H)) is provided to the Employee.
+However, in no event will the Automatic Deferral be effective later than the earlier of: (1) the pay date for the second payroll period that begins after the date the QACA safe harbor notice (described in Section 3.05(H)) is provided to the Employee, or (2) the first pay date that occurs at least 30 days after the QACA safe harbor notice is provided to the Employee.

-(b) QACA Automatic Deferral Percentage.
-Except as provided in Section 3.02(B)(3)(c) (relating to uniformity requirements), the Plan must apply to all Participants subject to the QACA as described in Section 3.02(B)(3)(a), a uniform Automatic Deferral Percentage, as a percentage of each Participant's Compensation, which does not exceed $\frac{10\%}{10\%}$, the maximum described in paragraph (f) and which is at least the following minimum amount:

-(i) Initial period.
-3% for the period that begins when the Participant first has contributions made pursuant to a default election under the QACA and ends on the last day of the following Plan Year;

-(ii) Third Plan Year.
-4% for the third Plan Year of QACA participation;

-(iii) Fourth Plan Year.
-5% for the fourth Plan Year of QACA participation; and

-(iv) Fifth and later Plan Years.
+- (b) QACA Automatic Deferral Percentage.
+Except as provided in Section 3.02(B)(3)(c) (relating to uniformity requirements), the Plan must apply to all Participants subject to the QACA as described in Section 3.02(B)(3)(a), a uniform Automatic Deferral Percentage, as a percentage of each Participant's Compensation, which does not exceed the maximum described in paragraph (f) and which is at least the following minimum amount: - (i) Initial period.
+3% for the period that begins when the Participant first has contributions made pursuant to a default election under the QACA and ends on the last day of the following Plan Year: - (ii) Third Plan Year.
+4% for the third Plan Year of QACA participation; - (iii) Fourth Plan Year.
+5% for the fourth Plan Year of QACA participation; and - (iv) Fifth and later Plan Years.
 6% for the fifth Plan Year of the Participant's participation in the QACA and for each subsequent Plan Year.